Rotating twisted magnetosphere of magnetars: approximate analytical solutions: Approximate analytical solutions

 where $R$ is the neutron star radius, $\theta_{\rm pc}$ is the polar cap angular radius.
 Therefore, the angular flux function is:

 Using the approximation for $f(\theta) \approx \sin^2\theta$, the polar cap radius for a rotating twisted magnetosphere is:

 This can be compared with eq.(12) in Tong (2019), where the polar cap for a twisted magnetosphere is obtained by introducing the light cylinder radius: $\sin\theta_{\rm pc} \approx (R/R_{\rm lc})^{n/2}$.
 The present result (eq.(\ref{eqn_thetapc})) differs from the that in Tong (2019) by a numerical factor in the denominator.
 Therefore, the previous conclusions in Tong (2019) are still valid (untwisting of a globally twisted magnetosphere due to physics in the open field line regions).
 The changes are only quantitative.
 However, Tong (2019) introduced the light cylinder radius as the starting point.
 Therefore, the Y-point radius can not be obtained self-consistently.
-While the present treatment obtained the Y-point radius (eq.\ref{eqn_RY}) using the approximation analytical solution to the pulsar equation.
+While here the Y-point radius (eq.\ref{eqn_RY}) is obtained using the approximate analytical solution to the pulsar equation.
 And the polar cap radius is obtained in a self-consistent way.